-6. Shut off the engine.

-7. Engage the quick-attach pins, ensuring that they are fully seated in the mount plate (Figure 21).
+- 6. Stop the engine. - 7.
+Engage the quick attach pins, ensuring that they are fully seated in the mount plate (Figure 20).

 Important: If the pins do not rotate to the engaged position, the mount plate is not fully aligned with the holes in the attachment receiver plate.
 Check the receiver plate and clean it if necessary.